 How to make white paint transparent?

 White is indeed opaque color.
 But, just like the color black, you can also make your white paint transparent by mixing mediums and gazing paint.
-You have to make sure that it only has a small amount of titanium white.
+You have to make sure that it only has a small amount of

 Another choice to make your white paint transparent is to buy transparent mixing white.
 In this way, you will never need to buy other mediums or to do‐it‐yourself.

 If you successfully have a white transparent, it’s time savers for you to instantly make another color transparent.
 But white is a simple yet very versatile type of pigment.
 It can reflect any color in a snap.